tsundoku/RockPaperScissors/README.md

 # RockPaperScissors
-A text mode implementation of Rock / Paper / Scissors ( / Lizard / Spock ) in Python
+A text mode implementation of Rock-Paper-Scissors-(Lizard-Spock)